Mast Cell Tumors in Dogs: Symptoms, Treatment, and Prognosis

 What are Mast Cell Tumors in Dogs?

 Mast cell tumors in dogs are skin cancers arising from mast cells, which are white blood cells involved in the immune system's response.
 The responses include allergic reactions and inflammatory processes.
-The tumors appear anywhere on the body as lumps or bumps on the skin.
+The tumors appear anywhere on the body as bumps on the skin.

 Pet owners who ask, “What is a mast cell tumor?” must know that mast cell tumors in dogs are cancerous red lumps that vary in severity from benign to malignant, spreading to other body parts.